dipankarsarkar1/hospital-management-microservices/README.md

 Microservices-Based Architecture using Spring Boot
 📖 Overview

-The Hospital Management System (HMS) is an enterprise-grade backend application developed using Spring Boot Microservices Architecture.
+The Hospital Management System (HMS) is a backend application built using Spring Boot Microservices Architecture.
-It is designed to manage hospital operations such as patient records, doctor management, appointments, billing, and authentication with scalability, security, and maintainability in mind.
+It manages hospital operations such as patients, doctors, appointments, billing, and authentication in a scalable and secure manner.

-This project follows real-world microservices best practices including service discovery, centralized configuration, API gateway, and secure communication.

-🏗️ System Architecture
+🏗️ Project Structure

-The system is decomposed into independent microservices, each responsible for a single business capability.

-HMS-With-MicroService
+HMS-With-MicroService/
 │
-├── config-server
-├── service-registry (Eureka)
+├── config-server/
+├── service-registry/        # Eureka Server
-├── api-gateway
+├── api-gateway/
-├── auth-service
+├── auth-service/
-├── patient-service
+├── patient-service/
-├── doctor-service
+├── doctor-service/
-├── appointment-service
+├── appointment-service/
-├── billing-service
+├── billing-service/
-└── common-library
+└── common-library/

-Architectural Highlights

-Loose coupling between services

-Independent deployment and scaling

-Database per microservice

-Centralized configuration

-Secure API access via Gateway
+✅ Use triple backticks
+✅ Add text after backticks
+✅ End each folder with /

+This guarantees correct rendering on GitHub.

 🧰 Technology Stack
 Category	Technology